Victim Assistance and Resources

 - Application must be completed within one year from the date of the crime.

 - The victim must cooperate fully with law enforcement agencies and the prosecution team.

 - The injury or the death of the victim was not a result of the victim’s wrongful act.
 The victim must not have provoked the injury.

 - If the victim has insurance, those benefits must be utilized before compensation funds can be awarded.

 - Replacement of prosthetic devices

-- Property damage is limited to replacement of exterior doors, locks, or windows on residential property
+- Limited Residential Property Damage (replacement of exterior doors, locks, or windows)

 NOTE: Compensation does not cover loss of money or personal property, damaged or stolen vehicles or pain and suffering.

 To Apply in-person call 719.520.6000 or go to the District Attorney’s Office at 105 E. Vermijo, Ste.
 111, Colorado Springs, CO 80903.